jtbrown6/DevOps/CKAD.md

            name: <METADATA.name>
 ```

-Option 2: SingleEnv allows you to pull out what exactly you need from ConfigMapFIle
+<b> Option 2: SingleEnv allows you to pull out what exactly you need from ConfigMapFIle </b>
 ```
 spec:
   containers: